 That’s why I love history.
 I thrive on digging up and discovering lost stories and voices.
 Second, and almost as important, I am a performer.
 I love telling the story.

 As the storyteller for ezjoLife I am the personality driving the story.
-I put my passions together in one place and created my dream job.
+I am a Comedian, an Actor, a Public Speaker, Congenital Anosmic and Rule Breaker.
+I put all my passions together in one place and created my dream job.

 Storytelling is my history.